 Martial arts program prices have a wide price variance.
-“Decent” group instruction ranges from $100.-$200.+/month and usually $100./hr.+/person for private lessons.
-Typically, it takes 5 years for someone to obtain their Black Belt.
+“Decent” group instruction ranges from $100.-$200.+/month and usually $100.-$200./hr./person for private lessons from a Black Belt instructor.
+Much more if private lessons are taken with a martial arts master or grand-master.
+Typically, it takes 5 years before a martial arts club will finally let someone test to obtain their Black Belt.
+It’s their business to deliberately stretch out your training for as long as possible.
 So the overall training cost can be $6,000. -$12,000., and much more if you took any private lessons; seminars; costs for all the belt exams and gas travelling to and from classes twice/week (that’s 520 trips).

 Martial arts courses load up the classes with as many people as they can get in.
 Courses are held when and where it is convenient for the instructor, most often in the evenings.
 Classes are usually twice/week for 1 ½ hours (that’s 780 hours over 5 years).
 Belt exams are usually held in groups, rather than based on individual performance.
 Belt exams are typically dragged out over 5 years to increase income from students.